 Both feature a shot of the 1119 N. Florida location from the 1940s or so.
 There’s also a shot of the “Goody Goody Girls,” the carhops who took over when men were at war, and a vintage dining room shot complete with fedoras.

-Yes, there’s a condensed take-out menu posted outside by the ordering window and also online.
+Yes, there’s a take-out menu posted outside by the ordering window and also online.